apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

 			* if the storage group becomes empty after deleting, record its name
 		* if failed
 			* return the full path of failed timeseries
-	* iterate the returned empty storage group list, and delete them
 	* if not restart
 	   * delete the recorded empty storage group
 		* persist log into mlog